-Your Thermasan BLT 200 was designed to burn two gallons of wastes per hour, or two persons' waste per day in one hour.
-With a Thermasan Waste Destruction System installed on your Airstream you can make more liberal use of water for flushing.
-If more water is mixed with wastes there is less possibility of exhaust odors.
-The Thermasan chemical included with your installation is supplimentary and compatible with other holding tank concentrates used to control bacteria and odors in the holding tank.
-If you detect strong exhaust odors it does not mean that the Thermasan is operating improperly.
-Exhaust odors merely indicate that chemical treatment is required.
+With a Thermasan installed on your Airstream, use more water for flushing.
+With more water mixed with wastes, there is less possibility of exhaust odors.
+Strong exhaust odors do not mean that the Thermasan is operating improperly but indicates that chemical treatment is required.
+Recommended treatment is:

-Recommended Treatment is:

-- 1. Pour one bottle of Thermasan chemical (available at Wally Byam Stores) into the empty holding tank before use through the open sliding blade in the base of the toilet bowl. - 2.
-Add one third of a bottle after every three or four days of toilet operation. - 3.
-If there are contents in the holding tank before using the chemical start treatment by adding one full bottle.
+- 1. Pour one bottle of Thermasan chemical (available at Wally Byam Stores) into an empty or full holding tank through the toilet bowl. - 2.
+Add one-half of a bottle after every four days of toilet operation.